 VFW Post 5162 received its Charter in 1987 with 35 members.
 We have grown to almost 180 members.
 Although we have no Post Home, the Post has always been very active in the Community.
 One of the most active members of the Post was Joyce M. Helson who served as the Post Chaplain for many years.
 In 2009 Joyce was killed in an accident while visiting South Dakota.
 The 2010-2011 Commander put forth a resolution to change the name to Joyce M. Helson Post 5162.
 The Post received its new Charter in 2011.
-The Post has been a member of the Department of Alabama "All State Team" several times and was recognized by National VFW as an ‘All American Post” for the 2018-2019 year and the 2020-2021 year.
+The Post has been a member of the Department of Alabama "All State Team" several times and was recognized by National VFW as an ‘All American Post” for the 2018-2019 and 2020-2021 year.

 The post earned All State AND All American status (2021-22)!
 Come join this team of dedicated veterans.

 Our post is dedicated to the mission of the VFW to support veterans, their families, and the community while building and maintaining strong relationships amongst fellow combat veterans.
 We hope you will consider joining our post.

 (We are a 501(c)19 charitable organization)

 On Redstone Arsenal at the PX, Commissary, and Shoppette

 The post has been very active supporting veterans in need.

 Please consider donating (see link above).
 You can designate where you would like your tax deductable donation to go.